Enrikerf/docker-lemp/README.md

 Nginx image
 ===========

-It is important to notice that despite you can set your volume for your code on Php-fpm image, the Nginx image will be looking in the location that has been settled in the example
+It is important to notice that despite you can set your volume for your code on Php-fpm image, the Nginx image will be looking in the location that has been settled in the example.
+You can change de place on your local machine but de path inside de container must remain at the same place or you'll need to rebuild the image on your own.

+> path_to_your_code:/var/www/app

+you can't chage "/var/www/app"

 PHP-FPM image
 =============